BLKSerene/Wordless/README.md

 ## Citing

-If you publish work that uses Wordless, please cite as follows.
+If you are going to publish a work that uses Wordless, please cite as follows.

 APA (7th edition):